 Former City Councilmember, At-Large

 Domb was the first Councilmember to resign, setting the stage for others to follow suit.
-He didn’t formally join the race, however, before conducting a listening tour over the last several weeks around Philadelphia.
+He didn’t formally join the race, however, until finishing a listening tour over several weeks around Philadelphia.
 Known as the “Condo King,” Domb was elected to Council in 2015 after making a name for himself as a Philadelphia real estate mogul.
 He, alongside grocer Jeff Brown, would be considered a business-friendly outsider who can pour his own wealth into his campaign.

 Chair and CEO, Brown’s Super Stores